Robin Padilla: Anti-sexual harassment

 Padilla spoke out against sexual harassment victimizing Filipinos, including overseas Filipino workers and students.

 The actor-turned-legislator pushed for heavier penalties against ambassadors and diplomatic officials involved in sexual harassment cases against Filipinos abroad, after Department of Migrant Workers secretary Susan Ople cited one such case in Brunei in 2012.

 Meanwhile, Padilla called on parents and students to courageously report sexual harassment in schools, saying this will haunt the students for life.

 South China Sea dispute

 On May 15, 2021, Padilla went to the disputed Thitu Island (Pagasa Island) to visit the Filipino settlement and military outpost.
 In a statement, he praised the soldiers who keep enforcing the country's sovereignty claims in the South China Sea during a courtesy call from members of the Joint Task Unit in Pag-asa Island.

 On September 5, 2022, Padilla delivered a privilege speech stressing anew the need for joint exploration between the Philippines and China in the contested South China Sea.
 He said going back to the negotiating table is a must for the country's interest.

 In 2023, Padilla would raise skepticism if the United States would fulfill its obligations with its treaty ally Philippines in case that conflict escalates in the South China Sea.
 He has insisted that the Philippine military can manage on its own.

+In January 2026, Padilla along with Rodante Marcoleta, did not sign a Senate resolution against China's attack on certain Filipino government officials criticizing China's assertive claims in the South China Sea dispute.
+Despite joining on expressing displeasure on China's action, Padilla opposed Jay Tarriela's usage of caricatures of General Secretary of the Chinese Communist Party Xi Jinping in a lecture related to the South China Sea dispute.